Mabel Virginia Rawlinson

 Mabel Virginia Rawlinson (19 March 1917 – August 23, 1943) served with the Women Airforce Service Pilots (WASP) during World War II as one of 1,102 women to earn Silver Wings.
-When died in an airplane crash during advanced night training, she became one of the 38 women who died while serving with the Women Airforce Service Pilots (WASP).
+When she died in an airplane crash during advanced night training, she became one of the 38 women who died while serving with the Women Airforce Service Pilots (WASP).

 Early life

 Born in Greenwood, Delaware in 1917, Rawlinson and her family relocated to Blackstone in Nottoway County, Virginia in 1925 when she was eight years old.
 She enjoyed playing outside in her rural hometown, served as an active member of her church, and participated in talent shows.
 After graduating high school in Virginia, Rawlinson relocated to Kalamazoo, Michigan in 1935.
 There, she lived with her aunt, English professor Eleanor Rawlinson.

 Education

 Rawlinson earned her Bachelor of Arts degree at Western Michigan University (WMU) in Kalamazoo.
 She worked at the Kalamazoo Plating Works and Kalamazoo Public Library.
 After she experienced her first flying lesson in 1940, Rawlinson chose to enter WMU's civilian pilot training course, which newly welcomed female students.
 On October 31, 1940, Rawlinson flew her first solo flight and in 1941, she earned her private pilot's license.
 Rawlinson spent her free time at the Kalamazoo Battle Creek International Airport as co-owner of an Aeronca Chief airplane.